ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 **Pros:**

-- easy for clients to use since configuration is declarative
+- Easy for clients to use since configuration is declarative

 **Cons:**

-- requires Nimble team to design simple but powerful formatting and i18n APIs
+- Requires Nimble team to design simple but powerful formatting and i18n APIs
-- can't solve some use cases like app-specific formatting logic
+- Can't solve some use cases like app-specific formatting logic

 **Implementation Cost:**